AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 **Figure 6**: Lever that required a 3/4 turn to tighten the metal arm in place.

-#### Flow Cell Overview
+#### Flow Cell Overview (Done!)

-The flow cell was developed as a means to observe the mechanisms under which StaRS filters operated.
+The flow cell was developed to mimic the mechanisms under which StaRS filters operated.
 Scaled, two-dimensional replicates of constrictions in a StaRS filter were placed between the flow cell's walls using various materials, as mentioned in the Introduction.
 Clear material was needed for the flow cell's walls in order to observe and record the internal constriction.
 Silicone served as a water-tight border to separate two clear acrylic blocks and to contain the fluid passing through the flow cell, as shown in Figure 7.

 To assemble the flow cell, the Spring 2018 subteam used the same two clear acrylic blocks as the Fall 2017 subteam.
 Two rows of screws along the bottom acrylic block, each row containing five tightened screws, guaranteed that the cell remained watertight.